Is your website being as effective as it could at getting you the business you want?

 12. Search Engine Optimization (SEO)

-If you are interested in getting found organically on search engines, you need to start with on-page SEO.
-That means making sure your page content is structured correctly for search engines (h1, h2, etc tags, schema markup, and meta tags properly setup and a keyword focus for each page).
+If your goal is getting found organically on search engines, you need to start with on-page SEO.
+That means making sure your web page content is structured correctly for search engines (h1, h2, etc tags, schema markup, and meta tags properly setup and a keyword focus for each page).

 SEO is a big and complex endeavor but you can start with the basics on your website.
 If you are new to the subject, I suggest starting with Moz.com’s Beginner’s guide to SEO.